KGB33/dev-kgb33-notes/notes/static/markdown/psql.md

 # Intro

-This is a series of notes from FreeCodeCamp's PostgreSQL tutoral.
+This is a series of notes from FreeCodeCamp's PostgreSQL tutorial.
 The youtube video can be found [here][yt_video].

 # Install